Your Guide to Setting Personal and Business Goals

 Setting Business Goals

-Business goals follow the same goal setting rules as personal goals.
-They, too, need to be relevant, actionable and "achievable stretches".
+Business goals follow the same goal-setting methodology as personal ones: they must be relevant, actionable, and achievable.

-Business goals, of course, are an inherent part of business planning.
-The Business Planning Makeover will show you how to create a business action plan that will provide your small business direction for the coming year - or longer.
-When you've completed it, you will have a vision statement, a mission statement and specific business goals that enable you to put your business planning into action.
+Creating a business action plan will provide you with direction for the coming year or more.
+Upon completing your plan, you will have a vision statement, a mission statement, and specific business goals to kickstart your action.

 How to Use Goals to Spur Achievement